 The National Dam Rehabilitation Program

 ASDSO endorses the creation of a national grant program to fund dam rehabilitation.
 This small program would only focus grant dollars on the most critical publicly-owned dams across the country.
-This would be a matching program (matched with state or local funds) and would provide $200 million over five years and divided among the states.
+This would be a cost-share program (matched with state, non-profit or local funds) and would provide $445 million over ten years and divided among the states.

 Levee Safety Legislation